What is the York River Wild and Scenic Study?

 What financial or other obligations are required by supporting river designation?

-The first step in supporting river designation is development and community adoption of a watershed management plan, which includes voluntary recommendations intended to protect or enhance resources and water quality.
-No financial commitment is required from communities to support river designation or to adopt a management plan.
-If a river is designated, each town supporting designation would appoint members to serve on a local advisory committee (similar in structure to the current Study Committee) that would coordinate future management plan implementation projects and raise awareness of river issues to help protect river values.
+The first step in supporting river designation is development and adoption of a watershed stewardship plan, which includes voluntary recommendations intended to protect or enhance resources and water quality.
+No financial commitment is required from communities to support river designation or to adopt a stewardship plan.
+If a river is designated, each town supporting designation would appoint members to serve on a local advisory committee (similar in structure to the current Study Committee) that would coordinate future stewardship plan implementation projects and raise awareness of river issues to help protect river values.

 How does the York River Study, or potential river designation, affect dredging of the York Harbor?

 The York River Study Committee endorses maintenance dredging of the York Harbor in support of the federal navigation project that dates back to 1886.
-This dredging is necessary to support and enhance community-valued commercial and recreational uses of the river.
-The Study Committee intends that potential designation of the York River into the Wild and Scenic River system would in no way preclude or interfere with maintenance dredging for the existing York Harbor federal navigation project.
+Designation of the York River into the Wild and Scenic Rivers System would in no way preclude or interfere with maintenance dredging for the existing York Harbor federal navigation project.
+Dredging is listed as a key action in the Stewardship Plan to support and enhance community-valued commercial and recreational uses of the river.

 How do I find out more information?